openxla/xla/docs/pjrt/pjrt_integration.md

 The PJRT C API provides the device compiler and runtime interface, as well as the interface between the framework and the hardware.

-A PJRT plugin is a Python package that contains a `.so` file which implements PJRT C APIs, as well as Python methods/setup to make it discoverable by the framework.
+A PJRT plugin is a Python package that contains a shared library as a `.so` file which implements PJRT C APIs, as well as Python methods/setup to make it discoverable by the framework.

 For more examples of PJRT plugins see [PJRT Examples](examples.md).